 In other words, unless you are doing a ton of back to back fortress battles and burning through potions and ingredients faster than you can brew and collect, purchasing individual potions in Diagon Alley will be the more expensive option.

-But what about Potent Exstimulo Potions, you ask?
-These potions are the only ones that end up cheaper in Diagon Alley, as they have a high total ingredient cost (66 gold) and take a long time to brew (with Master Notes, 6hr 48 min or 41 gold).
+But what about Potent Exstimulo Potions and Tonic for Trace Detection, you ask?
+These potions are the only ones that end up cheaper in Diagon Alley in many cases, due to high ingredient costs and long brewing times.

-Of course, there are still many situations where it ends up cheaper to buy ingredients and/or time and brew the potion yourself.
+With Potent Exstimulo Potions, it's a little bit more complicated but not buy much.
+The single biggest cost is the Unicorn Hair, followed by time.
 If you’re lucky enough to have plenty of Unicorn Hair (30 gold) to spare, this potion is just like the others: roughly the same in Diagon Alley, and quickly becomes cheaper to brew yourself the more time or ingredients you have.
 For example, it is still cheaper to brew if:

 - You have all the time in the world (41 gold) but no ingredients, or

 - You have no time at all, but you can buy the missing ingredients for less than 32 gold

 Of course, players will usually find themselves somewhere in between the two extremes, but this should hopefully at least serve as a baseline for quickly estimating which is cheaper on the fly—without needing to pull out a calculator and do some algebra.

 Now that we have a base cost of potions, what about the potion bundles available in Diagon Alley?
 Are they worth the cost?

 First, let’s take a look at what’s inside each and the total value (using the lowest cost option from above) of each box: